nfdi4plants/arc-wr-ro-crate-profile/profile_generation/src/generate_profile/profile_template.md

 ### ARC Workflow

-An ARC Run is an object that bundles ISA-compliant administrative metadata (e.g., the person that created it) and the prospective provenance of the workflow in form of [Workflow Protocol(s)](#workflow-protocol).
+An ARC Workflow is an object that bundles ISA-compliant administrative metadata (e.g., the person that created it) and the prospective provenance of the workflow in form of [Workflow Protocol(s)](#workflow-protocol).
 It is based upon [schema.org/Dataset](https://schema.org/Dataset) and maps to the [ISA-XLSX **Workflow**](https://github.com/nfdi4plants/ARC-specification/blob/release/ISA-XLSX.md#workflow-section).
 In the context of an ARC, an ARC Workflow can be seen as the top-level object describing the contents and provenance of a single _workflow folder_ inside the _workflows folder_.